Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing two connections

 As for the estimate over $X_0$, the same type of argument gives

-As discussed on p.
-293 of \cite{donaldson-kronheimer1}, the condition $p \geq 2$ implies that $\mathrm{vol}(X_0, g_{L, \lambda})$ can be taken to be independent of $L, \lambda$, provided $L \lambda^{1/2}$ is uniformly bounded from above (which is necessarily the case whenever the connected sum is defined). \end{proof}
+As discussed on p.~293 of \cite{donaldson-kronheimer1}, the condition $p \geq 2$ implies that $\mathrm{vol}(X_0, g_{L, \lambda})$ can be taken to be independent of $L, \lambda$, provided $L \lambda^{1/2}$ is uniformly bounded from above (which is necessarily the case whenever the connected sum is defined). \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:1}] Our intention is to apply Lemma \ref{lem:dklem}.
 To do this, we need to recast solving $s(A) = 0$ for $A$ into solving an equation for a self-mapping $\St$ of a Banach space.
-Ultimately, the Banach space will be the codomain of the $\mASD$ operator $s$, and $\St$ will be the quadratic part of $s$, precomposed with the linearization of $s$ at $A'$.
+Ultimately, the Banach space will be the codomain of the $\mASD$ operator $s$, and $\St$ will essentially be the quadratic part of $s$.

 We begin this process by passing to a local chart on $\A^{1,p}(\mathcal{T}_\Gamma)$ (recall from Section \ref{sec:TheSpaceOfConnections} that this space of connections is generally \emph{not} an affine space).
 For this, write